 There are lots of stories most kids can rattle off without even thinking much – Little Red Riding Hood, The Three Little Pigs, The Three Bears, Cinderella, etc. Some of these stories are so commonly told that children all over the world know them.
 When the stories are told in different places though, they take on interesting differences that reflect the land and culture where the story is being told.
-To celebrate Chinese New Year, which starts today, take a look at these Chinese versions of some of the world’s most favorite stories:
+Take a look at these Chinese versions of some of the most familiar and traditional stories in the world.

 The Dragon Prince: a Beauty and the Beast Tale from China – A poor farmer’s youngest daughter agrees to marry a fierce dragon in order to save her father’s life.